wessamfathi/personal_site/content/posts/micro-optimizations-episode-1.md

 }
 ```

-This is how my eyes felt like ccc (yes I am inspired by Mike Acton here, and in many other places as well).

 What is wrong with this code?
 The main thing is that it ignores basic and simple facts:

 - The component’s owning world, and its net mode, never change during a component life time, these are set when a new map is loaded, before the components are even created, and never change until a new map is loaded (which implies destroying and re-creating all components).